 In effect, this dev-and-ops effort looks to leverage rather than limit the impact of development on operations by applying software development principles to every aspect of IT — all while maintaining operational focus on standardization and security.

 A successful DevOps initiative is characterized by a culture of experimentation, risk, and trust — one in which constant feedback between all members is both welcomed and utilized.
-But culture alone isn’t enough to transform enterprise effort; teams also need the right technologies to get the job done.
+But culture alone isn’t enough to transform enterprise effort; teams also need the right technologies and DevOps software to get the job done.